hauph/static-web-boilerplate/README.md

 - `npm run makedir` or `npm run mkdir`: Install missing folders (src/fonts, src/ images, src/pages, src/plugins).
 - `npm run start` or `npm start`: Start development server, open http://localhost:1802.
 - `npm run build`: Build **src** and create **build** folder for production.
 - `npm run start:prod`: Build **src** and create **build** folder for production, then start production server on http://localhost:5001.
 This will show you how your project looks like on a real server.
+This command is also used to test PWA features.
+  - The  `npm run start:prod` commands use `serve` package for creating a demo server on local.
+    ```
+      "npm run build && serve -l 5001 build",
+    ```
+    This boilerplate also supports `http-server` package, so if you prefer it to `serve`, please replace `npm run start:prod`'s value with:
+    ```
+      "npm run build && http-server build -c-1 -p 5001",
+    ```

 ## VSCode + ESLint + Prettier